Aristokitten/bigdatadventure/README.md

 # 2. optional: validate redirection to minikube's docker servier
 minikube status

-# 3. build image that I called "aufgabe2cimage"; don''t forget the space and dot at the end of the command! (happened to me more often than I can admit)
+# 3. build image that I called "aufgabe2cimage"; don't forget the space and dot at the end of the command! (happened to me more often than I can admit)
 docker build -t aufgabe2cimage .
 # this is optional and given as default anyways: docker build -t <imageName> -f./Dockerfile .